BillJr99/Ursinus-CS274/_pages/Activities/activity-mipsprocedures.md

         - "Given that register values are 32 bits in size, why did we subtract 4 from the stack pointer prior to saving register <code>s0</code>, and add 4 back to it when restoring the register from memory?"
         - "Why was it necessary to save register <code>s0</code> to the stack in the <code>add5</code> function?"
         - "If we had used <code>t0</code> instead of <code>s0</code> in <code>add5</code>, would we have had to save it to the stack?
 What is the significance of this?"
+        - "Why is the <code>syscall 10</code> call important in this code?
+What would happen if it was not present?"

     - model: |
         <script type="syntaxhighlighter" class="brush: mips"><![CDATA[